RINEARN/exevalator/README.md

 		std::cerr << e.what() << std::endl;
 	}

-How to compile/run this code depends on your environment and compiler.
-As an example, if you are using clang++ on Linux:
+To compile and run this code, depending on your environment and compiler, use:

 	cd cpp
 	clang++ -std=c++17 -Wall -o example1 example1.cpp